alfa abu

 the mosque

+the local mosque, also known as ile kewu (Madrasa), serves as a religious learning center where children and teenagers gather to study the Holy Qur’an.
+While its primary purpose is spiritual and educational, ile kewu carries a reputation that sends a shiver down the spine of many young learners. the fear isn’t just about forgetting a verse, it’s about the ever-present disciplinary measures that come with incomplete assignments.
+For Alfa Abu, the mosque is a second home—a place of devotion, guidance, and community.
+Whether it’s the Friday Jumu’ah prayers that draw large congregations or the quiet moments of solitary supplication, the mosque remains a pillar of strength in the lives of the people.
 At the mosque, spirituality and practicality go hand in hand.
 The moment electricity returns, a quiet but determined migration begins—not towards the prayer mats, but straight to the nearest power outlets.
 Phones, tablets, and even rechargeable lanterns appear out of nowhere.
 Others lean casually against the walls, nodding along as if in quiet reflection—though the only thing they’re meditating on is their battery percentage.
 But despite the occasional “corrective measures,” ile kewu remains a cherished part of childhood, where lifelong friendships are formed, Qur’anic knowledge is gained, and every student quickly learns the golden rule: Thou shalt not forget thy recitation